Natasha Hessami Student Ambassador Program

 About the Position

-A College of Science and Engineering (CSE) Student Ambassadors acts as a liaison between students and their faculty, and the Dean of CSE.
+The College of Science and Engineering (CSE) Student Ambassadors (SA) act as liaisons between students and their faculty, the Associate Dean, and Dean of CSE.
 CSE SA’s seek to engage in issues around advocacy, equity, and diversity in STEM.
-They will meet regularly with the chair of their department, the Dean of CSE, and engage with students on topics around equity and experiences in STEM.
+They will meet regularly with the chair of their department and the CSE Associate Dean and engage with students on topics around equity and experiences in STEM.

 General Expectations

-The CSE Student Ambassador (CSE SA) program has three primary goals (1) cultivate diverse leadership, (2) empowering students to explore and speak freely on issues of equity, inclusion, and diversity (EID), and (3) ensure students collaborate with staff, faculty, and the Dean of CSE in decision making processes that impact student experience, especially as it relates to EID.
-With this in mind, example expectations and tasks include:
+The CSE Student Ambassador (CSE SA) program has three primary goals (1) cultivate diverse leadership, (2) empower students to explore and speak freely on issues of accessibility, diversity, equity, and inclusion (ADEI), and (3) ensure students collaborate with staff, faculty, the Associate Dean, and Dean of CSE in decision-making processes that impact student experience, especially as it relates to ADEI. \

-• Meet with faculty, the Associate Dean, and Dean within CSE to discuss a wide range of topics that impact experience within their department and the college, especially as it relates to EID
+• Meet with the department chair and the CSE Associate Dean to discuss topics that impact experience within their department and the college, especially as it relates to ADEI.

-• Meet regularly with the CSE Inclusion and Outreach Specialist (IOS) and CSE Community Ambassadors (CSE CA)
+• Meet regularly with the CSE Community Ambassadors (CSE CA).

-• Work collaboratively with chairs to increase student involvement in improve student experience within their department
+• Work collaboratively with chairs to increase student involvement and improve student experiences within their department.

 Selection

-One student will be selected from each of the seven departments within CSE, for a total of seven student ambassadors.
+Students will be selected from each of the departments within CSE.
 See the Required and Preferred Qualifications for the position below.
 An ideal candidate is already engaged within their department (i.e., undergraduate TA, research, club, tutor) and can speak to climate and community.
-Applicants must speak to their interest in issues surrounding EID and ability to work collaboratively with diverse groups.
-Outgoing SA’s, the CSE IOS, the Associate Dean, and the Dean of CSE will accept applications in spring and make a final decision late spring quarter.
+Applicants must speak to their interest in issues surrounding ADEI and their ability to work collaboratively with diverse groups.
+Outgoing SAs, and the CSE Associate Dean will accept applications in the spring and make a final decision late spring quarter.
 Selected SA’s term will be the following academic year (fall, winter, and spring quarters).

 Compensation

-SA’s will be compensated at a rate of $17.30 (Student Salary Range 2) per hour with a limit of 8 hours per month.
+SAs will be compensated in accordance with the Level 2 student employee pay rate guidelines located on HR's webpage with a limit of 8 hours per month.
 The limitation on hours is intentional to ensure students can maintain other engagements and prioritize academics.

 Required Qualifications